 Tuition and Fellowships

-Columbia University Tuition for 2018-19 is $28,230 per semester.
-Please note that tuition costs for 2019-2020 will be available later in the spring.
+The current tuition for 2019-20 is $29,382 per semester (Fall and Spring).
+Tuition for the 2020-2021 academic year will be available later this spring.
 The cost of tuition is the same for US citizens and international students.

 In addition to tuition, HILI students are required to pay the one-time Columbia Document Fee ($105) at the start of the Fall semester.
 This fee provides lifetime access to transcript and enrollment certifications.* HILI students are also eligible for medical insurance coverage through the program at a low yearly fee.
 Please contact firstname.lastname@example.org for more information on health insurance and pricing.

 Please visit the Columbia GSAS Financing Your Education website for more information on costs of attendance.
 For information on billing and payments, please see Student Financial Services.

 *CU Alumni will not be charged the document fee again if they have paid this in a previous program at Columbia.

 HILI offers generous fellowships to many of our incoming students.
 HILI fellowships range in amount from 25%-50% of the yearly tuition rate.
 Fellowships decisions are based on merit and need.
 If you would like to apply for a HILI fellowship and wish to receive our optional need-based questionnaire, please contact us at email@example.com.
 Please note that admission to the HILI program is need-blind.